zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 1. Term agile is not well defined, it is hard to understand what is meant when stakeholders say "we have to be more Agile" or "we need to change our process to be more Agile".
 1. In time entropy erodes established best practice, making practitioners lose their "true north" bearings.
 It also makes it really difficult or not even possible to go back to "true north" if stakeholders lose faith in the existing process.

-Above problems have been witnesses by me directly and indirectly across various software engineering departments and industries.
-In this article I will explore how above problems can be remedied by focusing on Lead and Cycle time.
+In this article it will be explored why some of the manufacturing methods are not relevant to knowledge work  and how above problems can be remedied by focusing on Lead and Cycle time.

 ## Knowledge work is not Manufacturing